 Arraignment / Bond

-If you are arrested and held in custody then you will appear at court on the next business day.
+If you are arrested and held in custody then you will appear in court on the next business day.
 If you are issued a summons or criminal citation, then you must appear at court on the date and time indicated on the summons.

-At the arraignment the defendant is advised of several constitutional rights by the presiding judge and is required to enter a plea.
+At the arraignment, the defendant is advised of several constitutional rights by the presiding judge and is required to enter a plea.
 If the defendant pleads “not guilty” then the matter is set for a date for the pre-trial conference.

 At every arraignment, the Judge will set bond.
 If you do not have a record and the case is not violent in nature, then most likely you will be released on a written promise to appear on all subsequent court dates.